nathan-yan/deep-gui/README.md

 ### Loss Functions
 So how does our network compare its output to its expected output?
 This is a special function called a _loss function_.
 A common loss function is simply the squared distance between the expected output and the network output.
 Another loss function, which we’ll use in our example, is categorical cross entropy.
 This has a fancy definition, but what it is in simple terms is the natural log of the probability our network picks the correct answer, if it samples its answers from its output.

-## How to use Gradient
+## How to use Deep-GUI
 Typically, neural networks are created using libraries like PyTorch or Tensorflow, and require you to actually code the network.
-Gradient attempts to turn this coding-only approach into a hybrid of coding and graphics.
+Deep-GUI attempts to turn this coding-only approach into a hybrid of coding and graphics.
 You create the network using a graphical interface, and insert that network into your code wherever you want.
 This maintains the flexibility of coding while allowing you to develop a network extremely quickly using drag and drop blocks.

-WARNING: Since Gradient is a work in progress, there is no ability to SAVE your network.
+WARNING: Since Deep-GUI is a work in progress, there is no ability to SAVE your network.
 That is, if you ever refresh your browser, your network progress will be erased, and you will have to start over again.
 This is a feature we’re hoping to add soon!

 To start creating a network, open the application by doing